Agency Information Guide

 When considering any consultation with the NSW community, the IPC takes into consideration what it is asking, why it is asking it, and who it wants to ask.
 This informs which channel will be used to conduct the consultation or survey.

 The IPC uses its website, social media, email groups and other communication channels to let people know when it is conducting public consultations.
-The IPC will provide you with the necessary information to understand the purpose of any consultation it does.
+The IPC will provide sufficient information to understand the purpose of any public consultation it does.

 Surveys